 Prior Park to Bathwick Meadows: Enchanting valleys and blooming meadows

-I started the walk at Prior Park.
+I started this Bath walk at Prior Park.
 The first section of the walk from Prior Park to Bathwick Meadows is, in my opinion, the best part.
 If you wish to shorten the walk, this is the section to explore.
 You can admire the best views of the city of Bath from the many meadows, woods, valleys and fields you cross.

 As you reach Ralph Allen’s 18th century carriageway which leads to his Prior Park mansion and is now a country path, you can marvel at the charming views of Bath and the surrounding hills.
 From this far, the different landmarks of the city are barely decipherable, but you can admire the lovely honey-coloured Bath stone.
 As you walk through Rainbow Wood and back down Widcombe Hill, you cross more meadows and fields filled with wild flowers and offering delightful views.

-The walk then takes you through the enchanting Smallcombe Vale.
+This Bath walk then takes you through the enchanting Smallcombe Vale.
 This valley is so close to the city and yet so peaceful.
 From Smallcombe Vale, you can imagine you are lost in the middle of beautiful countryside.
 You then reach Bathwick Meadows, another hidden gem, which offers the most magnificent views of Bath.
 From Bathwick Meadows, you can fully appreciate the Bath skyline and its many landmarks, such as Bath Abbey, the numerous rows of Georgian terraced houses, the Empire hotel and St Michael’s church.

 Cleveland Walk to Bathampton Wood: Georgian houses and verdant woods